the-draupnir-project/draupnir-documentation/docs/concepts/encryption.md

 metadata based deanonymisation.
 Because the sender is encoded in the plain text portion of Matrix events, along with the time the message was sent, it is straightforward for anyone with access to the room history to deanonymise the sender of bot commands.
+And as commands often have observable effects outside of the management room, like a ban or a policy creation, the exact command used can also be reversed.

 ### Room Level Encryption